 Many of the assumptions, factors, and calculations would need to be modified to reflect policies in CT and values used in the CT PSD.
-Additionally, while review of it was not within the scope of this evaluation, consideration should be given to the cost assignment of cost and the cost test used across programs as this policy is adopted.3 However, once updated, evaluators believe this tool will have a positive impact with the adoption of dual baseline calculations by all programs in CT that have a retrofit or existing equipment replacement component.
+Additionally, while review of it was not within the scope of this evaluation, consideration should be given to the cost assignment of cost and the cost test used across programs as this policy is adopted.
+Even after the tool is updated to use the UCT for screening, we feel it should be used to compile and track additional data that will not initially be used in the screening, such as NEIs and customer project costs (including the deferred costs associated with the baseline shift).
+However, once updated, evaluators believe this tool will have a positive impact with the adoption of dual baseline calculations by all programs in CT that have a retrofit or existing equipment replacement component.
 The tool can output the values that are needed to enter into the program tracking databases.
 These outputs can be tailored to meet the database need of the CT programs.
 Additionally, over time prescriptive measures will need to be included and addressed, and they can either be added here or the tool can be adopted to have a prescriptive version as well.